meliorence/react-native-snap-carousel/README.md

 - there is no `scrollEnd` event
 - `scrollTo` method doesn't accept any callback
 - Android's `scrollTo` animation is quite brutal
-- it is not possible to specify a scroll duration.
+- it is not possible to specify a scroll duration
+- there are performance issues with the `FlatList` component.

 On top of that, `FlatList` has [its own set of bugs and buggy behaviors](https://github.com/facebook/react-native/issues?utf8=%E2%9C%93&q=flatlist).

-We're trying to work around these issues, but the result is not always as smooth as we'd want it to be. **You can help by letting the React Native team know how badly we need those features!** React Native has [a dedicated canny](https://react-native.canny.io/feature-requests) for feature requests; here are the ones that need your vote:
+We're trying to work around these issues, but the result is not always as smooth as we'd want it to be. **You can help by letting the React Native team know how badly we need those features!** React Native has [a dedicated canny](https://react-native.canny.io/feature-requests) for feature requests; here are the ones that need your vote the most:
 - [[ScrollView] Add completion callback to scrollTo](https://react-native.canny.io/feature-requests/p/scrollview-add-completion-callback-to-scrollto)
 - [snapToInterval for Android](https://react-native.canny.io/feature-requests/p/snaptointerval-for-android)
 - [Add speed attribute to scrollTo](https://react-native.canny.io/feature-requests/p/add-speed-attribute-to-scrollto)
 - [Bring ios only methods to Android ScrollView](https://react-native.canny.io/feature-requests/p/bring-ios-only-methods-to-android-scrollview)
 - [ScrollView Animation Events (e.g. onScrollAnimationEnd)](https://react-native.canny.io/feature-requests/p/scrollview-animation-events-eg-onscrollanimationend)

-Remember that very vote counts ;-)
+Remember that every vote counts and take a look at [#203](https://github.com/archriss/react-native-snap-carousel/issues/203) for more info!

 ### React Native version